 My Vipassana Experience

-Placed high up on top of the island, and, like the island, enveloped by dense forest.
-The centre teems with coconut, banana, palm trees and sea views, a noisey array of insects, birds and reptiles all competing to be heard.
+Placed high up on top of the island, and, like the island, enveloped by dense forest, the centre teems with coconut, banana and palm trees, sea views, and a noisey array of insects, birds and reptiles all competing to be heard.
 After a pretty aggressive drive up pretty vertical roads we arrived.
 As around 90 unsure participants shuffled their way into the dining area for registration, Nun Ben informed us that Dipabhavan translates to ‘a place of light’.
-With so much darkness and sickness in the world, with suicide rates climbing annually, with nearly 7 in 10 Americans Take Prescription Drugs, (Mayo Clinic, Olmsted Medical Center), we most definitely need places of light in this world and to learn how to follow the Dharmic path as to avoid sickness.
+With so much darkness and sickness in the modern world, with suicide rates climbing annually, with nearly 7 in 10 Americans taking Prescription Drugs, (Mayo Clinic, Olmsted Medical Center), we most definitely need places of light in this world and to learn how to follow the Dharmic path as to avoid sickness.
 Nun Ben and all Buddhists believe that mental or physical dis-ease only occur when people stray from the Dharmic way of living.
 A close English approximation of dharma is "The right thing to do based on your self-discovery of the self and everything else."
 In Buddhism specifically, dharma means "cosmic law and order" The facilities and our host were most definitely reflections of the Dharmic way, instilling instantly a profound feeling of calm and well being, if it leaves me beaming with happiness and serenity like her then where do I sign, I thought, whilst literally signing away my Iphone to a safe box for the next week…

-We were given a tour of the very basic dormitories which were basically a big room with lots of different stalls for beds, very open plan, no privacy, a straw matt and wooden pillow made up the bed (surely better to just have no pillow than a wooden one?), covered mercifully by a mosquito net we had to fit ourselves on the first night, no fans.
+We were given a tour of the very basic dormitories which were basically a big room with lots of different stalls for beds, very open plan, no privacy, a straw matt and wooden pillow made up the bed (surely better to just have no pillow than a wooden one?), covered mercifully by a mosquito net we had to hang up ourselves the first night, no fans.
 While lying awake on the uncomfortable bed I thought about those who had lay there before me and those who were yet to come, how had or would this experience change their lives, and in turn whose lives would they then go on to touch.
 The love bug spreads.
-The toilet and cold shower were equally elementary and jail-like it would seem comfort and pleasure were not a priority for the week, in fact they were to be strictly avoided.
+The toilet and cold shower were equally elementary and jail-like, it would seem comfort and pleasure were not a priority for the stay, in fact they were to be strictly avoided.

 The mind is a great tool but a terrible master.
 It will continue to make thoughts in the same way that the salivary gland will continue to make spit.
 Still, I was able to meditate for hours each day and felt pretty calm for it.
-I remember being so calm that when it came I was quite delightfully entertained by the veracity of an itch.
+I remember being so calm and chilled that, when it came, I was quite delightfully entertained by the veracity of an itch.
 The early morning and late night sessions facilitated me in connecting most deeply in my meditation.
 Buddhists place a lot of emphasis on meditating very early in the morning, it is in fact customary to start as early as 3am.
 The reason for this being that Buddha himself reached enlightenment at this time and it is known for flowers to bloom at this hour.
-During the day I hit a real wall and sleepiness kicked in hard, normally meditation leaves me rejuvenated but i think such a deep, consistent and continued practice took its toll on my mental grit.
-Often i just napped, convincing myself I would meditate extra hard at later sessions.
+During the day I often hit a wall and sleepiness kicked in hard, normally meditation leaves me rejuvenated but I think such a deep, consistent and continued practice took its toll on my mental grit.
+Often I just napped, convincing myself I would meditate extra hard at later sessions.